iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     ![](./loading-data-from-aws-s3/enter-aws-iam-role-arn.png)

-    > **Important:** Make sure to grant Apperate's S3 user access to your role by configuring the returned S3 User and External ID in your role.
-Ssee [Accessing S3 via AWS Integration](./accessing-s3-via-storage-integration.md) for details.
+    ``` {important} Make sure to grant Apperate's S3 user access to your role by configuring the returned S3 User and External ID in your role.
+See [Accessing S3 via AWS Integration](./accessing-s3-via-storage-integration.md) for details.
+    ```

     If you want to use an access key credential, you can select an existing one from the **Credential** selector or select the bottom-most option **Create a credential**.

     ![](./loading-data-from-aws-s3/create-a-credential.png)

-    > **Note:** For more information on configuring access to S3 buckets via access keys, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).
+    ``` {seealso} For more information on configuring access to S3 buckets via access keys, see [Accessing S3 via Your Access Key](./accessing-s3-via-your-access-key.md).
+    ```

 1. Enter your AWS bucket name.
 All of your bucket files (file keys) appear in the Bucket Contents panel on the right.